 China in one of the world's oldest civilizations, and it seems strange that a place so essential to the existence of our modern world would allows the rest of us to call it the wrong name, contemporary intolerance of divergent opinions notwithstanding.

-And yet China's Chinese name 中国 (zhong guo, pronounced "jong gwo") has only its numbers of syllables in common with the name most of us call it.
+And yet China's Chinese name 中国 (zhong guo, pronounced "jong gwo") has only its numbers of syllables in common with the name most of us call it, even if it's not bizarre enough to be counted among truly weird country names.
 Thankfully, we English speakers are far from the first to commit his faux-pas: Historically speaking, the word "China" has ancient Persian and Sanskrit origins.

 02 of 05